tensorflow/tensorflow/g3doc/LangRef.md

 ```

 The vector type represents a SIMD style vector, used by target-specific
-instruction sets like AVX.
+operation sets like AVX.
 While the most common use is for 1D vectors (e.g.
 vector<16 x f32>) we also support multidimensional registers on targets that
 support them (like TPUs).